grafana/grafana-amazonprometheus-datasource/src/README.md

 ## Migrate from core Prometheus to Amazon Managed Service for Prometheus

-If you are using core Prometheus with SigV4 authentication, you will want to migrate to the Amazon Managed Service for Prometheus data source as SigV4 auth is deprecated in core Prometheus.
-This is a summary of the steps required to migrated from using core Prometheus to Amazon Managed Service for Prometheus.
+If you are using core Prometheus with SigV4 authentication, you must migrate to the Amazon Managed Service for Prometheus data source because SigV4 auth is deprecated in core Prometheus.
+This topic summarizes the steps required to migrate from core Prometheus to Amazon Managed Service for Prometheus.

-- Get the `UID` for Prometheus using SigV4
+- Get the `UID` for Prometheus using SigV4.
-- Get the `UID` for your new Amazon Managed Service for Prometheus
+- Get the `UID` for your new Amazon Managed Service for Prometheus.
 - Update dashboards with the new datasource `UID`
 - Update alert rules by exporting provisioning files and updating the data source in the model or create new alert rules.
 - Recreate correlations.
 - Recreate recorded queries

-#### How to migrate
+#### Migration instructions

-1. Get the UID for the old and new data source
+1. Get the UID for the old and new data source.
     - Navigate to the configuration page for your new data source.
     - Find the `UID` in the url.
       - Example: “connections/datasources/edit/<DATA SOURCE UID>”